-This is sort of the second half of yesterday’s post, elaborating a bit more on how much you should expect to pay in rent, crackhouse or not.
+Today’s post is going to elaborate a bit more on my post on finding your first place, and get into the specifics of how much you should expect to pay in rent in Canada.
 It’s funny, I always thought I had a good grasp on the value of things until I was on my own and realized I didn’t really know how much things cost beyond clothes, shoes and tuition.
 When I started looking for my first place, I was honestly shocked to find out how expensive rent was.
 I knew living in Vancouver as opposed to a city in the GVRD (Greater Vancouver Regional District) was a bit pricier, but it sure was a big reality check when I started apartment hunting.

 When my BF and I started looking for a one-bedroom apartment suite closer to downtown, we found that the average price for a suite was $1200/month.
 Most of the time that means your suite is about 600 sq. ft. and that doesn’t include laundry, parking or utilities.
 The place we found was a bit cheaper at $1100/month and although parking is another $25/month, it includes heat and hot water, so all we pay is electricity, coin laundry, cable, and internet.

-Now, if you are starting to look for your first place, or just your next place, I found this pretty handy site that gives you an idea of the average rental prices throughout Canada.
+Now, if you are starting to look for your first place, or just your next place, I found some pretty handy information on the CMHC‘s website, giving you an idea of the average rental prices throughout Canada.
 It’s also good to remember that the lower the vacancy rate, the more expensive rent will most likely be.
 If there aren’t a lot of places to rent in a city, then landlords can charge more because they know someone will pay it.
 That’s why houses in Vancouver are being bought for over the asking price right now.
 God damn you housing bubble!

 -Mo Houses out!